top of page

 LEGISLATURE

-The California State Legislature has now adjourned, which completes the second year of the 2023-2024 legislative session.
-The California State Budget and its staggering multi-billion deficit has had a detrimental effect on legislation being realized, with a great deal of measures failing to clear the Appropriations committees in the Senate and Assembly.
-While 2024 was not as onerous as 2023, Public Policy Advocates engaged on a number of legislative fronts.
+The California State Legislature has now adjourned the first year of the 2025-2026 legislative session.
+The California State Budget and its staggering deficit has had a detrimental effect on legislation being realized, with a great deal of measures failing to clear the Appropriations committees in the Senate and Assembly.
+While 2025 was considerably lighter than past years, Public Policy Advocates heavily engaged on two legislative matters of importance.

-Public Policy Advocates, as in the past years of representation continue to stress the importance of having a strong legislative program in place.
-The probability of legislative measures adversely affecting the laboratory profession continuing to be introduced in future legislative sessions remain consistently high.
+Public Policy Advocates, as in past years of representation, continue to stress the importance of having a strong legislative program in place.
+The probability of legislative measures adversely affecting the laboratory profession continuing to be introduced in future legislative sessions remains consistently high.
 CAMLT has continued to defend laboratory standards to protect patients as others continue to try and convince legislators to dilute licensing and personnel standards.
-CAMLT is also extremely focused on securing funding for training positions.
+CAMLT continues to focus on securing funding for training positions.
 As your legislative advocacy team in Sacramento, we continue to emphasize that growth of CAMLT membership is of paramount importance.
 A financially strong association coupled with sustainable membership growth is vital to effectively execute a comprehensive legislative program in California.
 Education of key legislators and government officials is of critical importance.
-To date, CAMLT continues to be at the forefront exclusively protecting the legislative interests of CLS's, MLT's, and other laboratory personnel.
+To date, CAMLT continues to be at the forefront exclusively protecting the legislative interests of CLS’s, MLT’s and other laboratory personnel.
 CAMLT continues to be the only professional association solely representing clinical laboratory science personnel that retains a lobbying firm in Sacramento.
 CAMLT is typically the last Association holding the line against onerous legislative and regulatory changes.

 LEGISLATION

-• Would authorize the State Department of Public Health, upon appropriation by the Legislature, to establish a grant program to provide funding to training programs that both offer training programs for clinical laboratory scientists or medical laboratory technicians, and are approved by the department or accredited by a recognized accrediting program approved by the department.
-The bill would also authorize the department to award grants to those training programs in the amount of no more than $600,000, to be used within 3 years of receiving a grant.
+This measure would authorize the Department of Health Care Access and Information (HCAI) in coordination with the State Department of Public Health, upon appropriation by the Legislature, to establish a grant program to provide funding for clinical training programs that both offer training programs for clinical laboratory scientists or medical laboratory technicians and are approved by the department or accredited by a recognized accrediting program approved by the department.
+AB 304 would also require a grantee to expend funds within 3 years of receiving a grant.
+AB 304 passed out of its policy committee hearings – Assembly Health, but due to the State Budget shortfall, failed to clear the Assembly Appropriations Committee.
+Of note: The Assembly Appropriations fiscal threshold is low – below $200,000, so the measure was sent to the Suspense File.

 camlt circle logo